-With more than 35 years of banking experience, including 20 years of senior management experience in his banking career, Mr. McComish's strong leadership capabilities as a former chief executive officer, president and chief operating officer at other banking institutions and as senior executive vice president with a larger bank in the Midwest, provide the S&T Board with expertise that contributes to the strategic growth of S&T. As our Chief Executive Officer, Mr. McComish provides in-depth industry experience and insight in commercial banking, consumer banking, business banking and wealth management from a larger bank perspective.
-He also provides unique insight to the S&T Board regarding our day-to-day operations, strategic initiatives, general trends in national and local banking, and issues regarding our financial results.
+With more than 36 years of banking experience, including 21 years of senior management experience in his banking career, Mr. McComish's strong leadership capabilities as a former chief executive officer, president and chief operating officer at other banking institutions and as senior executive vice president with a larger bank in the Midwest, provide the S&T Board with expertise that contributes to the strategic growth of S&T. As our Chief Executive Officer, Mr. McComish provides in-depth industry experience and insight in commercial banking, consumer banking, business banking and wealth management from a larger bank perspective.
+He is familiar with the impact of technology on banking, having served as the chief executive officer of a digital online bank, and brings to the S&T Board technology risk management experience.
+He also provides unique insight to the S&T Board regarding our day-to-day operations, risk and strategic initiatives, general trends in national and local banking, and issues regarding our financial results.

-Frank J. Palermo, Jr., Age 70
+Frank J. Palermo, Jr., Age 71